+Cats have their full set of permanent teeth at around 6 months of age, but many cats start to show signs of dental disease as early as age 3 if their teeth aren’t properly cared for during their early life.
 It is not normal for adult cats to lose teeth.
-Cats have their full set of permanent teeth before they reach 1 year of age, but many cats start to show signs of dental disease as early as age 3 if their teeth aren’t properly cared for during their early life.
 Tooth loss is often a sign of advanced dental disease, and the cat needs to be seen by a vet as soon as possible to prevent further tooth loss.
-Dental care is just as important for cats as it is for humans with many veterinarians encouraging proper teeth brushing to prevent dental diseases in our furry feline friends.
+Dental care is just as important for cats as it is for humans, with many veterinarians encouraging proper teeth brushing to prevent dental diseases in our furry feline friends.

 What Is Dental Disease?